agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 safety levels while maintaining availability.
 When adequate safety margins cannot be enforced, authorities can decide to take fewer risks.
-What is centrally important is to know *how much* safety one has, and that is (hopefully) what is provided by the models in this document.
+What is centrally important is to know *how much* safety one has, and that is (hopefully) what is provided by the models described in this document.

 ## Layout of this document